Longtime Plainview resident dies at 96

 Marjorie Behrman, supervisor at state Labor Department, dies at 96

-Back when women were supposed to stay in the kitchen, Marjorie Behrman wore pants, worked in a male-dominated field and turned down a U.S. Defense Department job at age 19, just after graduating from college with a math degree, her family said.
+Back when women were supposed to stay in the kitchen, Marjorie K. Behrman wore pants, worked in a male-dominated field and turned down a federal defense job at age 19, just after graduating from college with a math degree, her family said.

 Plus she had her husband do all the cooking shortly after they got married in 1947, when he disliked one of her first dishes, her daughters recounted fondly.

 "She was her own person," said daughter Debra Behrman of Glencoe, Illinois.
-"She did things her way.
-She followed her own rules.
-She was a feminist before being a feminist was a thing."
+"She was a feminist before being a feminist was a thing."

-Behrman, 96, who lived in Plainview for almost a half-century, died Wednesday after a short illness in Delray Beach, Florida, where she had moved in 2006.
-She had worked as an actuarial assistant for Buck Consultants, a leading risk analysis company, then later as a supervisor in the state Labor Department.
+Behrman, 96, who lived in Plainview for almost a half-century, died Wednesday after a short illness in Delray Beach, Florida, her home since 2006.
+She had worked as an actuarial assistant for Buck Consultants, a leading risk analysis company, then later as a supervisor in the state Labor Department's unemployment office.

-Her family said she never thought of herself as a pioneer but knew that being smart would help her overcome discrimination as a woman and on top of that, a Jewish woman.

-A Brooklyn native, she had skipped several semesters at Abraham Lincoln High School to graduate at age 15 in December of 1942, her family said.
-At a time when Ivy League colleges did not want to admit Jews, Cornell University accepted her but because college didn't start until the fall, Behrman decided to attend Hunter College in Manhattan for a short time, relatives said.
-Instead, she stayed at Hunter due to its strong mathematics program, took statistics as a minor and got her degree there, they said.
+A Brooklyn native, she had skipped several semesters at Abraham Lincoln High School to graduate at age 15, her family said.
+At a time when Ivy League colleges did not want to admit Jews, Cornell University accepted her, but because college didn't start until the fall, Behrman decided to attend Hunter College in Manhattan for a short time, relatives said.
+Instead, she stayed at Hunter because of its strong mathematics program, took statistics as a minor and graduated.

-She was offered a federal defense job but that meant going to Washington., D.C., and her parents didn't want her going off by herself at the young age of 19 so she turned down the post, her children said.
+She was offered a Defense Department job, but when her parents thought she was too young to be on her own in Washington, D.C., she turned down the post, her children said.
 She was hired by Buck Consultants even though the actuarial field was dominated by men, and when the female employees there discouraged the young Jewish woman from lunching with them, that helped cement Behrman's lifelong views.

 "I think it influenced her comfort level with different people," her daughter said, "but I think it also influenced her political liberalism and her intolerance of discrimination and racism."

-"She would always tell us we should never ever let a guy beat us or be smarter than us on purpose," Debra Behrman said.
-"Any guy who expected that was not worth it."
+A social couple, the pair especially relished bridge games with friends and family and often won local tournaments, Jeanne Behrman said.
+For Behrman, the game also allowed her to win with her math skills, the daughter said, and even when she couidn't remember what she ate for lunch, she could play bridge up until the end.

-That independence lasted a lifetime, her family said.
-After her husband died in 1998 and even when she was 95, Behrman was proud of fixing the toilet, climbing on a ladder to adjust or change a light fixture and living by herself in her condo in a Florida retirement community.
-She was still driving at age 95, having whizzed through a driver's license test, and was the designated driver among her friends, who could no longer drive, as they went out at night to movies and other activities.
+Behrman's independence lasted a lifetime, her family said.
+After her husband died in 1998 and even when she was 95, Behrman was proud of fixing the toilet, climbing on a ladder to reach a light fixture and living by herself in her condo in a Florida retirement community.
+She still drove at age 95 and was the designated driver among her friends, who could no longer drive, when they went out.

-Funeral services were held Sunday at Star of David Memorial Chapel in West Babylon, followed by burial in Wellwood Cemetery in West Babylon.
-The family has requested that donations be made to charities involved in Parkinson’s disease or cancer research.
+A funeral was held Sunday at Star of David Memorial Chapel in WEst Babylon, followed by burial in Wellwood Cemetery.

 Comments